 Ashwagandha is a powerful Ayurvedic herb that dates back thousands of years.
 It is an adaptogen, meaning it helps your body adapt and handle stress.
 One way it does this is by lowering levels of a stress hormone called cortisol in the blood, which is often inappropriately elevated with chronic stress (14).
-Ashwagandha may also reduce anxiety by over 56 percent (15).
+Studies show is may reduce anxiety by over 56 percent (15).

-Ashwagandha is available in powdered form, dried into a pill, fresh root, or extract.
-There is no one standard dosing, but many studies utilize 300 mg twice daily.
-Ashwagandha is thought to be safe and tolerated up to doses of 1,250 mg per day (18).
+Buy it in powdered form, dried into a pill, fresh root, or extract.
+There’s no one standard dosing, but many studies utilize 300 mg twice daily; it’s thought to be safe and tolerated up to doses of 1,250 mg per day (18).

 Magnesium plays a role in over 300 reactions in your body, including ones involved in thyroid health.
 This mineral can work with other nutrients, like iodine and selenium, to produce thyroid hormones (19).